What is a Malware?

 Trojan horse

-A Trojan horse is a piece of malware that disguises itself as real software and can infiltrate a system.
-It can be disguised as a useful application, computer game, or any other program that appears to be harmless.
-The Trojan grants attackers access to the infected system once it is activated to steal personal data, gain access later or perform other malicious activities.
+A Trojan horse is a type of malicious software that disguises itself as legitimate software and can infiltrate a system.
+It may appear as a useful application, computer game, or any other program that seems harmless.
+Once activated, the Trojan grants attackers access to the infected system, allowing them to steal personal data, gain access later, or perform other malicious activities.

 Ransomware

-Ransomware is a particularly dangerous type of malware that encrypts files or a user’s entire system and then demands a ransom to release the data.
-Ransomware can have a negative impact on businesses and individuals, as it can cause significant financial damage and business disruption.
+Ransomware is a particularly dangerous type of cyber threat that encrypts files or a user’s entire system and then demands a ransom to release the data.
+It can have a negative impact on businesses and individuals, causing significant financial damage and business disruption.

 Spyware

-Spyware is a type of malware that secretly installs itself on a system and monitors what the user is doing.
-Keystrokes, passwords, browsing activity and other personal data are monitored and collected.
-This data is then sent to the attacker, who can use it to commit identity theft, fraud, or other illegal activities.
+Spyware is a type of harmful software that secretly installs itself on a system and monitors user activities.
+Keystrokes, passwords, browsing activity, and other personal data are tracked and collected.
+This information is then sent to attackers, who can use it to commit identity theft, fraud, or other illegal activities.

 Adware

 Adware is a type of malware that displays advertisements on an infected system.
-It is often installed together with other free programs or software bundles.
-While adware isn’t as harmful as other types of malware, it can harass users, slow down system performance, or collect personal data to display targeted advertisements.
+It is often installed alongside other free programs or software bundles.
+While adware isn’t as harmful as some other malicious software, it can harass users, slow down system performance, or collect personal data to display targeted advertisements.

 Keylogger

-Malware programs called keyloggers secretly capture keystrokes.
+Keyloggers are malicious programs that secretly capture keystrokes.
 They can steal passwords, credit card details, and other sensitive information.
 Subsequently, this data can be used for fraud or identity theft.

 Rootkits

-Rootkits are a particularly dangerous type of malware.
-This malware allows attackers to gain unrestricted system access rights and hide their presence.
-They can be used to hide other malware, bypass security precautions, or completely lose control of the system.
+Rootkits are a particularly dangerous type of malicious software.
+This software allows attackers to gain unrestricted system access rights and hide their presence.
+They can be used to conceal other threats, bypass security precautions, or completely lose control of the system.

 Signs of Malware Infection – How to Recognize Cyber Attacks